vidhyalal/java/Markets/README.md

 ## Tests:
   The tests are written in Junit.This is achieved by writing cucumber stories and translating them to step definitions.

-There are 3 tests written in the BerriesTest.java.
+There are 3 tests written in the BerriesTest.

 Give, When and Then are used for one of the test case.

+## Build the project:
+Check out/clone the project.
+Run mvn clean install.